 HABC may establish a Scattered Site Homeownership waiting list if needed based on demand.
+Criteria for selection from the waiting list will be established and may be based on income, employment, credit, savings and homebuyer readiness.

 25.2.2 Selection Criteria and Methodology